St Andrews Old Course

-Know as the Old Course, TOC, Old Course St Andrews, St Andrews Old, St Andrews Old Course or simply St Andrews.
-However it's known, it is the greatest golf course on the planet.
+Know as The Old Course, TOC, Old Course St Andrews, St Andrews Old, St Andrews Old Course, or simply St Andrews.
+However it is known, it is the greatest golf course on the planet.

 Golf Course Review

-For the golfer with an interest in golf course architecture, it is noteworthy Bobby Jones wrote there is more to learn from TOC than in playing a hundred ordinary American golf courses.
+For the golfer with an interest in golf course architecture, there is no place like St Andrews Old Course.
+Bobby Jones wrote there is more to learn from The Old Course than in playing a hundred ordinary American golf courses.
 In addition, Old Tom Morris, Herbert Fowler, Harry Colt, Alister MacKenzie & C.K.
 Hutchison have all advised or consulted on The Old Course St Andrews.

 On this somewhat innocuous and barren 92 acres lies the inseparable connection between the number eighteen and golf.
 It is here in the 1850s that the routing was adjusted, and the total came to eighteen.
-It then set the standard by which the game itself is now measured.
+Since then, St Andrews Old Course has set the standard by which the game itself is measured.

 Playing around, some bunkers appear to be in odd places - perhaps not even in play.
 Why do they exist?
 Some are relics, others are in play when weather conditions shift, and yet others are in play when the course is played in reverse, as it was intended originally.
 In the early days, the 1st played to the 17th green and then continued around the left loop.
 Now, except on rare occasions, Old Course St Andrews plays the right loop.